-Dave Campbell’s Texas Football, in partnership with iCoach, is proud to honor one head football coach in each classification with the Inspirational Coach of the Week Award.
-Each coach recognized with this special honor typifies discipline, character and integrity while passing those values along to their athletes to help them be successful both on and off the field.
+Dave Campbell’s Texas Football, in partnership with Visit Fort Worth, is proud to honor one head football coach in each classification with the Coach of the Week award.
+Each coach recognized with this special honor typifies the best in Texas high school football.

 Congratulations to all the coaches and thank you for all you do for your players, schools and communities.